 The Company is subject to the income tax laws of the U.S., its states and municipalities and those of the foreign jurisdictions in which the Company has business operations.
 These tax laws are complex and subject to interpretations by the taxpayer and the relevant governmental taxing authorities.
-The Company must make judgments and interpretations about the application of these inherently complex tax laws when determining the provision for income taxes and the expense for indirect taxes and make estimates about certain items affecting taxable income when determining the provision for income taxes in the various tax jurisdictions.
+The Company must make judgments and interpretations about the application of these inherently complex tax laws and make estimates about certain items affecting taxable income when determining the provision for income taxes in the various tax jurisdictions.